cnichols-git/python/README.md

 ** I need to make a list of things I want to do **

 Make a list
-- desfine ways to parse files
+- define ways to parse files
 -